Disclaimer: Using this website

 - A selection of plasters, non-absorbent cotton wool, elastic bandages and dressings

-- Keep the medicine chest in a secure, locked place out of reach of small children
+- Keep medicines in a secure, locked place out of reach of small children

 - Always read the instructions and use the suggested dose